Graduate Diploma in Psychology (Advanced)

 This subject runs over two semesters (25 credit points per semester).
 There are no scheduled classes for this subject.
 Instead students meet regularly with their supervisor and undertake a research project to obtain experience in all aspects of conducting and reporting an empirical research project.
 The thesis project will be submitted as two documents.
 The first comprises a draft introduction to the research report submitted as a hurdle requirement for formative feedback from the supervisor at the beginning of Semester 2.
 The second comprises a 9000 word research report submitted at the end of Semester 2, worth 100% of the marks for the subject.

-The subject aims to provide students with the ability to critically review advances in developmental psychological research by analysing answers to questions about how best to conceptualise the impact of genetic, biological, neurological, cognitive, affective, interpersonal, social and cultural factors on the developing child.
+The subject aims to provide students with the ability to critically review advances in developmental psychological research by analysing answers to questions about how best to conceptualise the impact of genetic, environmental, neurological, cognitive, behavioural, and cultural factors on the developing child.

 - What is the correspondence between developmental models and the research methods used to evaluate those models?

-- What are typical and/or atypical developmental trajectories within and across cultures?
+- What are typical and/or atypical developmental trajectories?

-- What is the validity and/or reliability of developmental assessment procedures?
+- What are the most appropriate developmental assessment measures and procedures?

 This subject is designed to cover recent theoretical and empirical developments in social and personality psychology, to provide students with an opportunity to examine up-to-date research critically, and to develop new research ideas.
 Topics will be selected from social cognition, attitudes, self and identity, personality and individual differences, emotion, interpersonal and group processes, and applications of social and personality psychology.